How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 The Escalation Sequence

-1. Opener (free): A teaser photo or flirty message to start the conversation
+1. Opener (free): A teaser photo or flirty message to start the conversation and gauge interest

-2. PPV 1 ($5-$8): A short, enticing piece that delivers on the tease
+2. PPV 1 ($5-$15): A short, enticing piece that delivers on the initial tease.
+Low price to get the first unlock and break the spending barrier.

-3. PPV 2 ($12-$18): Escalation β€” more explicit, longer, more exclusive
+3. PPV 2 ($15-$25): Escalation β€” more explicit, slightly longer.
+The subscriber is now in buying mode.

 Whale Management